What Is The Average Homebuyer Tenure In The US?

 However, because interest rates and home prices are up, they may have fewer choices of homes to buy.

 The 2016 NAR survey showed the reasons most sellers wanted to sell homes in 2016 include: needing more room (18 percent); desire to move closer to friends and family (15 percent); and job relocation (14 percent).
-The typical home seller was 54 years old with a median household income of $100,700.Click to see today's rates (Mar 26th, 2017)
+The typical home seller was 54 years old with a median household income of $100,700.Verify your new rate

 Despite Americans having higher education levels and more technological advances, migration has decreased since 1990.
 Migration stats fell for all groups no matter gender, education, race, income, marital status, employment status or metropolitan area, according to Urban Institute research.